Thursday, May 9, 2013

 Zip lining across the river (see above).

 It may have only been for two weeks, but that vacation was just what I needed to rejuvenate my enthusiasm at site.
 Of course the pictures don't do it justice and I would recommend these places (especially Siquijor) to anyone looking for a relaxing spot to unwind.
-I would love to go back again but know that there are many other beautiful places to explore in this country first.
+I would love to go back again, but I know that there are many other beautiful places to explore in this country first.

 SILVERY BEACH